23 Tips for Stopping School Drop Off Anxiety & School Refusal - (A few ideas from a Mom who has been there)

 Whether using an incentive chart, or just something to look forward to at the end of a successful school day, a lot of kids are incentive-driven.
 It doesn't have to be candy!
 Think of things your child loves and tailor it to something that will motivate.

 **Check out this video (below) that gives some great visual tips on how to help school drop off anxiety!

 Is your child being bullied at school?
 Are they embarrased about their reading level?
 Are they sitting across from a kid who keeps kicking them?
+Having trouble with eyesight?
 Does the teacher put them on the spot?
 It can be SO many things, or maybe several small things.
 If you can become a detective, and figure out what these things are, you'll possibly be able to tackle the underlying problem.

 6. Help your child make friends at school.